How To MIG Weld Carbon Steel

 Carbon steel electrode and gas selection is pretty easy.
 In most cases the filler wire will be “ER70s-6".
 The gas choices are either straight Co2 or a C25 Gas that consists of 25% Carbon Dioxide and 75% Argon.
 The C25 mixture does produce better weld quality but also cost a bit more.

 Beside the gasses and electrode mentioned above there are many electrodes, mixtures and combinations that can also be used.
 If you are welding in a shop there will be a welding procedure that will tell you exactly what to do.
 If you are still not sure what gas and filler wire please call or visit your local weld supply shop.
-They always know what products work best for your project and budget.
+Another option is if your MIG welder has a welding procedure electrode and gas selection chart inside then you can follow that like in the picture below.

 Carbon Steel (A36 Grade) Machine Settings and Transfer Types